5ony/OBSWebSocketAHK/README.md

 Basic functionality tested with OBS Studio 28.0.3 (64 bit)

-You will need the following AHK libraries:
+You will need to put the following AHK libraries to a lib directory as well as this OBSWebSocket.ahk:

 [G33kDude's Websocket.ahk](https://github.com/G33kDude/WebSocket.ahk)
 [Coco's JSON.ahk](https://github.com/cocobelgica/AutoHotkey-JSON)

 ⚠ This code is under development.
 I do not expect breaking changes in the near future, and it works as it is right now.